 Another rainbow can be found in recognizing and celebrating the diversity of race and ethnicity in the Jewish community.
 Bechol Lashon (In Every Tongue) promotes, grows, and strengthens the Jewish people through ethnic, cultural, and racial inclusiveness.
 They help us remember that Jews come in a rainbow of colors and cultures.
 Programs include summer camp and family retreats.

-Another Keshet (Rainbow) serves Jews with intellectual disabilities and their families.
-Located in the Chicago area, they provide a rainbow of programs (including summer camp) for individuals with intellectual disabilities, operating according to traditional Jewish values.
-More and more Jewish communities are providing support for individuals on the Autistic Spectrum as well as those with with developmental disabilities and learning disabilities.
-For example, in my own area, Westchester Jewish Community Services provides a wide array of services, and my congregation Pleasantville Community Synagogue, offers joyful SNAP (Special Needs at Pleasantville) Shabbat and holiday celebrations.
+Finally, a diverse Jewish community is one that is accepting and inclusive of people with differing abilities.
+The Jewish Inclusion Project works with synagogues, summer camps, and schools to make Jewish life more inclusive for people with disabilities, whether physical, developmental, or learning disabilities.
+A different Keshet (Rainbow) organization serves Jews with intellectual disabilities and their families.
+Located in the Chicago area, they provide a rainbow of programs (including summer camp) for individuals with intellectual disabilities.
+More Jewish communities are providing support for individuals on the Autistic Spectrum as well as those with with developmental disabilities and learning disabilities.
 Check with your local Jewish social service agencies and your local congregation to find out how to get involved.

-Put it all together and we can celebrate more open and welcoming communities with the Big Tent Judaism model.
-The Big Tent Judaism organization encourages Jewish communities to celebrate diversity, welcome all, and lower barriers to participation.
+Put it all together and we can celebrate more open and welcoming communities with the “big tent Judaism” model, that encourages Jewish communities to celebrate diversity, welcome all, and lower barriers to participation.